mwbowers/mwbowers.github.io/reference/datagate/datagate-common/server-ssl-level.md

 ---
 title: ServerSslLevel enum
-description: Specifies the SSL level for a server connection.
+description: "Specifies the SSL level for a server connection. "
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 Specifies the SSL level for a server connection.